savoirfairelinux/caffey-androidthings/README.md

  - Four alphanumeric displays shows the price
  - Seven multicolor LEDs shows the sugar level

- The UI is made with Android components and its written in Kotlin !
+ The UI is made with Android components and the code is in Kotlin !